-As reflected in the founding belief of RIE, children are encouraged to respect themselves, other people, and the environment.
-We aim to ensure each child has a positive experience at Pohutukawa Kindergarten, to feel acknowledged as an individual, supported as a learner, and enriched with skills and abilities to make a positive contribution to society.
+We aim to ensure each child has a positive experience at Pohutukawa Kindergarten, to feel acknowledged as an individual, supported as a learner, and enriched with skills and abilities to make a constructive contribution to society.